patrickstowell/G4ppyy/README.md

 ### G4ppyy : Automated Python Bindings for GEANT4 based on CPPYY.

 This package is a wrapper module around the powerful CPPYY backend enabling automated python bindings for GEANT4.
+The G4ppyy package itself is focussed on providing an interface to support new users of GEANT4 to learn the basic concepts of the framework in an accessible python environment before being concerned with C++ build systems.

 The module is setup to use geant4-config to determine the location of libraries and header files, and automatically load them as requested by the end user through a lazy loading interface.
 Several additional Jupyter tools are provided to support C++ compilation magic in cells on the fy using CPPYY, and 3D visualisation using K3D or matplotlib.